All Products

 Prerequisites

-2. Enter a Name and select GraphLoader or Vertex as the class type, then press Enter.
+2. Enter a Name, select GraphLoader or Vertex as the type, and then press Enter.

-3. Implement the Graph logic in the editor.
-For complete BaseLoadingVertexResolver and SSSP implementations, see SSSP.
+3. After the class is created, develop the Java program in the editor.
+For sample code for the BaseLoadingVertexResolver class and the SSSP class, see SSSP.

 <dependency>